sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-262/assignment-6.md

 2. uses a single root layout with `<Header>`, `<Footer>` and `<Nav>` components;
 3. passes props to components.

-The website topic can be based on a topic of your choice.
+The website can be based on a topic of your choice.

 ---
 ## Marking Rubric